Deepshikha Nagpal

-Deepshikha Nagpal simply known as Deepshikha, is an Indian actress and film director.
-She received acclaim in the Hindi film industry only after the release of Koyla.
-She was also seen in the Bollywood movie Dhoom Dhadaka with Satish Kaushik.
-She has also acted in Tamil films and a number of TV soaps.
-Her debut film as a director, Yeh Dooriyan, was released in August 2011.
+She received acclaim in the Hindi film industry after the release of Koyla.
+She also appeared the Hindi film Dhoom Dadakka with Satish Kaushik.
+She has also acted in a number of TV soaps.
+Her debut film as a director, Yeh Dooriyan, was released in 2011.
 She was a contestant on Bigg Boss 8 in 2014.

 Personal life

+Deepshikha was born on 20 August 1977 in Mumbai, Maharashtra.
 Deepshika married Jeet Upendra and has two children, but after ten years they divorced.
-She has an older sister who is a TV Actress Aarti Nagpal.
 In January 2012, she married Indore-based Keshav Arora, who had been her co-actor in her directorial debut Yeh Dooriyan.

 She appeared on Season 8 of the Colors reality show Big Boss, and was evicted on the 21st day.